-Skateboarding banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.
+Skateboarding gets banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.

 In response to pressure from the Downtown Merchants Association, Ventura City Council creates City Council Subcommittee on Skateboarding, with the purpose of exploring the possibility of creating a skatepark.